msisk23/MPC_Project/README.md

 **Design Implications and Discussion**

 Key Design Decisions and Implementations:
   - MPI Elimination: MPI was first deployed as a temporary solution.
-In an effort to allow for asynchronous communication between parties, remove unnecessary softwared depenencies and run on UKL, MPI needs to be replaced.
+In order to deploy Secrecy for MPC, remove unnecessary software depenencies and run on UKL, MPI needs to be replaced.
-      - This will be done by creating a standing TCP circuit between parties
+      - This will be done by implementing TCP connections between parties
   - Addition of a Communication Thread: When two parties want to exchange messages through the main thread, it blocks all the main thread operations or computations.
 By dedicating parties communication tasks to additional threads, the parties will be able to pull from a communication thread buffer, instead of the main thread, which eliminates the block.
-In order to implement multithreading, we will be using pthreads allowing our group to maintain high speed communication without the MPI.
+In order to implement multithreading, we will be using pthreads allowing our group to maintain high speed communication without the MPI (currently not the focus of the project, will come up later during optimization).
   - Implementation of Buffers: When two parties want to exchange messages, they cannot do so asynchronously.
 As such, only one message can be processed at a time.
-With the addition of input and output buffers, parties will be able to send and pull messages without being in sync.
+With the addition of input and output buffers, parties will be able to send and pull messages without being in sync (Also part of optimization, for a later sprint).
   - Unikernel Implementation: After verifying functionality of the MPI-free system, MPC will run on top of a Unikernel.
 The stripped down implementation will further speed up MPC implementation.

 ## 5. Acceptance Criteria

-Minimum acceptance is defined as replacing MPI in Secrecy with functioning TCP connections and implementing functioning asynchronous communication so that the solution can be tested on the MOC.
+Minimum acceptance is defined as replacing MPI in Secrecy with functioning TCP connections and implementing a party orchestrator so that our solution can be tested on the MOC.
 Stretch goals include:
-  - Implementing a Secrecy prototype that performs data transfers and communications as quickly or quicker than MPI.
+  - Implementing communication thread with input/outpur buffers for each party using pthreads (optimization)
   - Run a communication-intensive application using our Secrecy prototype on the UKL
   - Testing and benchmarking our prototype to compare performance gains against MPI performance